EEVengers/ThunderScope/README.md

 ___
 ## Software

-### WIP
-Andrew: Writing this late, it might be complete but this is my disclaimer in case I happen to have forgotten something, this will be removed when I'm certain the instructions below are sufficient.

 We are using React and Electron for our desktop app.
 The main dependency to be able to build and test it is Node.js, which includes npm. npm is a package manager for Node.js, which itself is a JavaScript runtime used by React.
 Installing Node.js is different for reach platform, go to:
 ```
 nodejs.org